searri/BrokerBot/README.md

 // Address to make HTTP requests to
 #define GAMESERVER_IP "http://<some ip>/stocks"
 ```
-This file could be in this repository or in another directory where Arduino can find it.
+This file should be in this repository's folder.
 Don't upload your internet credentials to GitHub!

 ## Wiring Diagram
 ![](project_assets/BrokerBot_diagram.png)